 GPlates takes advantage of the power of graphics hardware to achieve raster rendering at interactive frame rates.
-However the raster data still needs to be retrieved from storage before it can be rendered.
-Since this is usually a hard drive with mechanical disk platters this is by far the slowest component in raster visualization.
-Loading the entire raster into system memory is not possible since this can consume an excessive amount of time and computer memory, especially since GPlates supports arbitrarily high raster image resolutions (such as one minute global grids and higher) which can exceed the maximum of 3-4 GB of virtual memory addressable by a 32-bit application (even if the system has much more physical memory).
+However, the raster data still needs to be retrieved from storage before it can be rendered.
+Since this is usually a hard disk drive (HDD) with mechanical disk platters this is by far the slowest component in raster visualization.
+More recently solid state drives (SSD) are becoming less expensive and their random access reads have much lower latencies than in HDDs.
+However, HDD and SSD bandwidths are still comparable so loading the entire raster into system memory is not desirable since this can consume an excessive amount of time and computer memory.
+Especially since GPlates supports arbitrarily high raster image resolutions (such as one minute global grids and higher) which can exceed the maximum of 3-4 GB of virtual memory addressable by a 32 bit application (even if the system has much more physical memory).

-Therefore it is important to only interactively load raster data that is both (i) at a resolution closely matching that of the desktop monitor (or visual display screen), and (ii) that is visible in the view window.
-This level-of-detail and visibility culling is achieved with a multi-resolution tiled raster image pyramid that significantly reduces the amount of raster data streamed from disk and reduces the rendering workload for the graphics hardware.
+Therefore, it is important to only interactively load raster data that is both (i) at a resolution closely matching that of the desktop monitor (or visual display screen), and (ii) that is visible in the view window.
+This level of detail and visibility culling is achieved with a multi-resolution tiled raster image pyramid that significantly reduces the amount of raster data streamed from disk and reduces the rendering workload for the graphics hardware.